 Overview/Summary: Sodium-glucose co-transporter 2 (SGLT2) inhibitors are a class of oral antidiabetic agents approved by the Food and Drug Association (FDA) as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes.
-1-7 The kidneys play a pivotal role in controlling plasma glucose concentration; reabsorbing nearly all plasma glucose in the proximal tubules and preventing glucose excretion in patients with normal glucose-tolerance.
+1-10 The kidneys play a pivotal role in controlling plasma glucose concentration; reabsorbing nearly all plasma glucose in the proximal tubules and preventing glucose excretion in patients with normal glucose-tolerance.
 Approximately 90% of the filtered renal glucose is done in the early convoluted segment of the proximal tubule and is facilitated by the SGLT2 transporter.
 The remaining 10% of filtered glucose is reabsorbed in the distal straight segment of the proximal tube by the SGLT1 transporter.
 In diabetic patients, the SGLT transporter system is often overwhelmed and unable to reabsorb all filtered plasma glucose due to hyperglycemic conditions.
 Once this threshold capacity is reached and surpassed, excess glucose that is not reabsorbed is excreted into the urine.
 In addition, a chronic elevated plasma glucose concentration provides the stimulus that ultimately leads to increased SGLT2 expression by the renal proximal tubular cells, resulting in an undesirable increase in renal capacity and threshold to reabsorb filtered glucose in both type 1 and type 2 diabetic patients.
-1,2 SGLT2 inhibitors improve glycemic control by producing glucosuria.
+1.2 SGLT2 inhibitors improve glycemic control by producing glucosuria.
 This is accomplished by inhibiting SGLT2 and increasing urinary glucose excretion.
 The net effect is an increase excretion of glucose from the body and normalizing plasma glucose levels.
 At this time, it is unknown if this mechanism of action serves to reduce the kidney's threshold capacity to reabsorb glucose, thus causing glucose excretion at lower plasma concentrations, or if the mechanism of action serves to prevent reabsorption of glucose load at all plasma glucose concentrations.
-SGLT2 inhibitors also have beneficial nonglycemic effects, such as weight loss observed during clinical trials and small decreases in systolic and diastolic blood pressure.
-1,2
+SGLT2 inhibitors also have beneficial nonglycemic effects, such as weight loss observed during clinical trials and small decreases in systolic and diastolic blood pressure.1,2

 Table 1.
-Current Medications Available in Therapeutic Class3-9
+Current Medications Available in Therapeutic Class3-10

-Generic (Trade Name) Food and Drug Administration Approved Indications Dosage Form/Strength Generic Availability Single Agent Products Canagliflozin Adjunct to diet and exercise to improve glycemic Tablet: (Invokana®) control in adults with type 2 diabetes 100 mg - 300 mg Dapagliflozin Adjunct to diet and exercise to improve glycemic Tablet: (Farxiga®) control in adults with type 2 diabetes 5 mg - 10 mg Empagliflozin Adjunct to diet and exercise to improve glycemic Tablet: (Jardiance®) control in adults with type 2 diabetes 10 mg - 25 mg Combination Pro Combination Products Canagliflozin/ Adjunct to diet and exercise to improve glycemic Tablet: metformin control in adults with type 2 diabetes 50/500 mg (Invokamet®) 50/1,000 mg - 150/500 mg 150/1,000 mg Dapagliflozin/ Adjunct to diet and exercise to improve glycemic Tablet: metformin ER control in adults with type 2 diabetes 5/500 mg (Xigduo XR®) 5/1000 mg - 10/500 mg 10/1000 mg Empagliflozin/ Adjunct to diet and exercise to improve glycemic Tablet: linagliptin control in adults with type 2 diabetes‡ 10 mg/5 mg - (Glyxambi ® ) 25 mg/5 mg:
+Generic Food and Drug Administration Approved Dosage Generic (Trade Name) Indications Form/Strength Availability Single Agent Products Canagliflozin Adjunct to diet and exercise to improve glycemic Tablet: (Invokana®) control in adults with type 2 diabetes 100 mg - 300 mg Dapagliflozin Adjunct to diet and exercise to improve glycemic Tablet: (Farxiga®) control in adults with type 2 diabetes 5 mg - 10 mg Empagliflozin Adjunct to diet and exercise to improve glycemic Tablet: (Jardiance®) control in adults with type 2 diabetes 10 mg - 25 mg Combination Products Canagliflozin/ Adjunct to diet and exercise to improve glycemic Tablet: metformin control in adults with type 2 diabetes 50/500 mg (Invokamet [®] , 50/1,000 mg Invokamet XR®) 150/500 mg 150/1,000 mg

+Sustained-

+Release Tablet:

+50/500 mg

+50/1,000 mg

+150/500 mg

+150/1,000 mg

-Empagliflozin/m etformin (Synjardy®) Adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes§ Tablet: 5/500 mg 5/1000 mg 12.5/500 mg - 12.5/1000 mg
+Dapagliflozin/ metformin ER (Xigduo XR®) Adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes [†] Tablet: 5/500 mg 5/1000 mg 10/500 mg 10/1000 mg - Empagliflozin/ linagliptin (Glyxambi®) Adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes [‡] Tablet: 10 mg/5 mg 25 mg/5 mg: - Empagliflozin/m etformin (Synjardy®) Adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes§ Tablet: 5/500 mg 5/1000 mg 12.5/500 mg 12.5/1000 mg -